 Mr. Krieger also questioned the Company's consideration of risks related to the AD/CVD investigation.
 Pub.
 Ex.
 2 at 8.
 Mr. Krieger's position was that I&M and the Developers it contracts with should responsibly ensure that procured equipment is compliant with all laws.
 Mr. Krieger asserts the Developers should have taken these risks into account when they submitted bids in April 2022.
 As explained by Mr. Gaul, this position does not consider the timing of the initiation of the DOC's investigation, the fact that it is currently ongoing, or that the investigation impacts about 78% of the solar panel imports to the US market.
 Pet.
 Ex.
 6 (Gaul Rebuttal) at 19.
 Mr. Gaul explained that as the investigation is still ongoing, assessment of the AD/CVD duties continues to be a moving target for developers.
 Id.
-Additionally, the DOC investigation is not intended to outlaw certain manufacturers.
+Mr. Gaul asserts the DOC investigation is not intended to outlaw certain manufacturers.
+However, he fails to mention that the DOC has already made a preliminary determination that four of the eight companies under investigation were not involved in circumvention.
+Pub.
+Ex.
+2, Attachment GLK-3.
 The record reflects the assessment of AD/CVD duties does not mean that I&M and its Developers must avoid modules produced by Canadian Solar or other producers reviewed by the DOC.
 Rather, the outcome of the investigation and current law will determine the level of duties that must be paid to import products from certain producers and compliance will require paying the associated duties.
-Mr. Gaul testified that it is entirely likely some of the affected manufacturers may see AD/CVD tariff outcomes that allow their modules to remain in a competitive price range even with the impact of the added AD/CVD tariff.
-Id. at 19.
-The Commission finds the Company's consideration of this risk in developing the Best Estimate is reasonable.
+Canadian Solar is still subject to the investigation, and it is unknown at this time whether any duties will be assessed and the potential impact of these duties.
+Should any duties be imposed on any solar panels used at the Lake Trout facility, those additional costs should not be recovered from ratepayers.
+As it is unknown how the facility will be impacted by the results of the investigation, the Commission will review required reports to ensure ratepayers will not be impacted.

 Mr. Krieger also contended the Commission should not approve Project costs related to violations of the UFLPA.
 The record demonstrates I&M is not seeking recovery of penalties related to violations of the UFLPA and agrees that the Commission should not approve projects in violation of these acts.
 Pet.
 Ex.
 6 (Gaul Rebuttal) at 22.
-Mr. Krieger's concern appears to conflate the UFLPA with his testimony that speaks to the DOC investigation of AD/CVD tariffs.
-Pet.
-Ex.
-6, at 21-22.
-The DOC investigation is not related to whether the manufacturer is able to prove that its products have no connection to forced labor in the Xinjiang region of China.
-Id.
-Mr. Gaul discussed the confidential terms of the PSAs and testified there is no risk that any Project would incur penalties associated with non-compliance with the UFLPA or 2021 and Section 307 of the Tariff Act.
-Id. at 22.
-Therefore, the Commission declines to reject or otherwise modify the Best Estimates based on this concern.
+However, this does not eliminate the risk to the project.
+There may be delays or supply chain risk to the project until the panels are certified as compliant with the UFLPA requirements.
+This is separate from the DOC investigation.
+The Company has not addressed this potential impact to the Project.